What Are XLAs and How To Use Them in IT Service Management

 And remember, XLAs are not just there because they’re nice.
 There’s a business case for XLAs too.

-The effects of CX and employee experience on business success is apparent, and business leaders are seeing the need for better treatment of employees (see this Harvard Business Review study for example).
+The effects of customer and employee experience on business success is apparent, and business leaders are seeing the need for the better treatment of employees.
 Employees are more likely to be motivated and stay with the company if they feel enabled to deliver the best work they can.
-And IT of course plays a huge role in this.
-This is exactly why XLAs matter.
-In a world where you need to put your end users in the spotlight, you must also shift your targets to match this using XLAS.
+And IT of course plays a huge role in this, as it improves employee experiences and productivity through XLAs.

 What’s an XLA metric?

 First of all, remember that you’re delivering a service and not a product.
 It’s intangible, so the fact that some metrics are as well isn’t really that much of a problem.
-Remember, we’re humans and not robots – guided by emotion and not numbers.
-And by all means, do keep reporting on resolution times and other classic KPIs, but add a twist of CX to it (even if not using XLAs)!
+Remember, we’re humans and not robots – guided by emotion and not numbers (think about how customers interact).
+And by all means, do keep reporting on resolution times and other classic KPIs, but add a twist of customer experience to it (improving customer satisfaction if you’re not using XLAs)!

 You don’t need to jump into XLAs.
 You can do a lot by just adding a simple star rating system.
-Or send out customer satisfaction surveys at regular intervals for some more deep-digging kind of stats.
-An example XLA KPI for XLAs could be keeping your call closure satisfaction rate above 4.5 stars.
+Or send out customer satisfaction surveys at regular intervals for some more deep-digging kind of stats (perhaps use Net Promoter Score (NPS) or measure Customer Satisfaction Score (CSAT) or Customer Effort Score (CES)) related to high-level pain points.
+An example KPI for XLAs could be keeping your call closure satisfaction rate above 4.5 stars.

-Here are some more XLAs-related ideas of things you can track:
+Here are some more XLAs-related ideas of things your IT service desk can track:

 • Consistent service quality among operators